Murray-Bridge-Bunyips/BunyipsLib/README.md

 It has since evolved into a full-fledged library that is used by all of our teams.
-It is designed to provide useful development utilities in making robot code, offering efficient common modules and OpMode abstractions with error handling, dynamic device initialisation, native RoadRunner v0.5 support, FtcDashboard, and Vision processing, and an expansible ecosystem focused on multi-bot repos.
+It is designed to provide useful development utilities in making robot code, offering efficient common modules and OpMode abstractions with error handling, dynamic device initialisation, native RoadRunner v1.0 and MeepMeep support, FtcDashboard, Vision processing, subsystems and tasks, and an expansible ecosystem focused on multi-bot repos.

 BunyipsLib takes inspiration from FTCLib, WPILib, RoadRunner, and other libraries, and is designed to be the one-stop shop for all of our teams' needs.
 It is designed to be easy to use, and to integrate